ntn888/ntn888.github.io/content/blog/llama-howto.md

 But admittedly it is a fast moving landscape.
 There's new strides being made *every single day*.
 And many claim it wouldn't be the distant future that a 7b model easily outperfoms the current performance of GPT-4!
 And I can't wait for that day to self-host it on my humble 8Gig card.

+>UPDATE: I installed Ubuntu Server 22.04 on the PC and converted it into a server (and access textgen web ui remotely).
+Ubuntu being fully supported by AMD; you can omit the `--no-dkms` flag above to install the kernel modules.
+With this I've seen a significant improvement in responsiveness.
+It starts spitting out the text almost instantly (similar to my experiences with vast.ai instances) and get a consistently higher tokens/s.
+Therefore I do not recommend a POP!
+OS system.